 Three out of four garages in the U.S. are too full to hold cars, according to a UCLA-affiliated study.
 That means many of us have an overabundance of stuff cluttering our garages, and we would probably be better off if we got rid of some of it.
+Not only does this free up space, but it may also help lower anxiety — as a cluttered home can lead to increased stressful activity.
 Before you start trashing all the extras, though, see if you can reuse or recycle some of them.

 Here are 10 things that can be reused or recycled in the garage:

 Two items we always kept on a high shelf in our garage were pesticides and herbicides.
 These materials are considered household hazardous waste (HHW), and as such, they must be disposed of properly.
 If you have a bottle of pesticides that has expired (yes, they actually do have an expiration date), you should check your city or county HHW facility to see if they accept them.
 If you don’t have an HHW facility, check your city or county waste department.
 Many cities and counties will have at least one HHW disposal event each year.

 While you may be tempted to dump any unused amount down the drain, this is not recommended.
 Many city wastewater treatment plants have a hard time removing these contaminants from the water.
 If you use up all the liquid in the container, you’ll still need to drop off the container at your HHW facility.
 Since these plastic containers held hazardous chemicals, they cannot be sent to a normal plastic recycling facility but must instead be treated before recycling.